 Sending emails and simply praying for results is not a good strategy – it is actually a strategy for failure.

 You need to measure your results and adjust your course accordingly.
-To properly measure the results of your email campaigns you need to have some KPIs (Key Performance Indicators) to measure each time you send one.
+To properly measure the results of the email campaigns you need to have some KPIs (Key Performance Indicators) to measure each time you send one.

 Here is (not a complete) list of KPIs to use: